OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 There’s a login for everything these days.
 The default way to prove to computers that you are you is with a username and password.
 We all have hundreds of different websites, computers, and other digital things that require passwords.
 That’s a lot of opportunity for attackers to try to steal your identity or your personal information.
 So, how can we make sure we are being safe when we log into things?
 Let’s talk about strong passwords, password managers, two-factor authentication, digital keys, HTTPS and more.

-This is a living document and the most recent version can be found at: <https://goo.gl/7ojKpw>

 ## Security